Prostate Cancer

 So is that 15% survival advantage important?
 Dr. David Crawford, head of urologic oncology at the University of Colorado Denver, doesn’t think the differences were very big in the various treatments.
 “Most patients survived in excess of 10 years,” he said.

-As for whether this study should have impact on treatment decisions for patients, Dr. Stanley Liauw, Radiation oncologist from University of Chicago medicine said “for select patients, it is possible that an approach of surgery followed by radiation may lead to more favorable oncologic outcomes, but it would not be appropriate to promote this as a general rule based on this study alone.”
+As for whether this study should have an impact on treatment decisions for patients, Dr. Stanley Liauw, a Radiation oncologist from the University of Chicago Medicine said “for select patients, it is possible that an approach of surgery followed by radiation may lead to more favorable oncologic outcomes, but it would not be appropriate to promote this as a general rule based on this study alone.”
 Liauw also noted the study looked at data from 1992 and is “unlikely to represent practice patterns today.”
 For example brachytherapy, placing radioactive seeds into the prostate, was not included in the study.
-Liauw said “a recent randomized study demonstrates that this radiation modality results in a more favorable outcome than external beam radiation.”
+Liauw said, “a recent randomized study demonstrates that this radiation modality results in a more favorable outcome than external beam radiation.”

 There are studies currently underway trying to determine what is the best treatment for patients with this kind of prostate cancer.
 But the lack of any clear-cut “best therapy” underscores the importance of patients having a thorough discussion with their doctor about the benefits and the risks of the different treatments.